frnc96/sportradar-scoreboard/README.md

 ## Notes

 Since I am storing data in memory, one of the tests did not work properly since it was dependent on a timestamp.
 To account for this I added a timeout function to simulate the delay that databases have in storing data.
-Although this solution is not optimal since it adds time to the resting pipeline, I opted for it since in a production environment this should not be an issue.
+Although this solution is not optimal since it adds time to the testing pipeline, I opted for it since in a production environment this should not be an issue.